trey-rosius/package-delivery-microservice/README.md

 One of the use cases of this application is to be able to retrieve user's of a particular type.
 Say retrieve all `CUSTOMERS` OR `DELIVERY AGENTS` OR `ADMINS`.

-This is a great use case for queries and thankfully, Dapr Queries support MONGODB which we're using.
+This is a great use case for queries and thankfully, Dapr Queries support MONGODB state store.

 Here's how our query looks like